-Londoners love a drink, particularly at this time of year.
-While the temptation is to snooze off the following day in whichever bed/gutter/Crossrail development you’ve woken up, it’s much better to battle the hangover while out and about.
-Here’s what we suggest.
+Londoners love a drink.
+While the temptation is to snooze off the following day in whichever bed/gutter/Crossrail development you've woken up, it's better to battle the hangover out and about.
+Here's what we suggest.

-Rehydration is top of the agenda.
-Refresh in style at Redemption.
-This Golborne Road bar is devoted to non-alco cocktails, such as the Coco-rita (coconut water, lime and agave served over crushed ice), ‘Pomms’ (pomegranate juice, mint and soda), and hibiscus iced tea.
-Hair of the dogger?
+Rehydration is top of any hangover agenda — refresh in style at Redemption.
+This teetotal bar in Notting Hill and Shoreditch will fix you up with lovingly made mocktails, such as the Coco-rita (coconut water, lime and agave served over crushed ice), Pomms (pomegranate juice, mint and soda), and hibiscus iced tea.

-Every Sunday, the fittingly-named Hangover Lounge at The Lexington plies punters with soothing(ish) sounds from its roster of DJs.
-A mellower institution is the Sunday Morning Coffee Concerts at Wigmore Hall; slurp on a cup of Joe (or sweet sherry) while swaying to the strains of Mozart, Haydn or Schubert.
-Should you need to properly slob out, do so in one of the Electric Cinema’s double beds.
+Every Sunday, the very appropriately-named Hangover Lounge at The Lexington plies punters with soothing(ish) sounds from its roster of DJs.
+A mellower institution is the Sunday Morning Coffee Concerts at Wigmore Hall; slurp on a steaming caffeine (or sweet sherry if you prefer) while swaying to the strains of Mozart, Haydn or Schubert.
+And should you need to properly slob out, do so in one of the Electric Cinema's double beds.

 Body and soul-cleansing

 The final stage of vanquishing your hangover is to purge all the bad stuff and ultimately forgive yourself.
-Porchester Spa is the most glorious of its ilk left in London; a watery Art Deco palace.
+Porchester Spa is the most glorious of its ilk left in London; a watery art deco palace.
 The plunge pool, steam rooms and hot towel treatments here will see off any leftover physical ailments in no time.
+If you really want to let it all out, take a nude Sunday swim in Bloomsbury's Energybase.

-Find your Zen among the peacocks and water features at Holland Park’s Kyoto Garden.
-The London Buddhist Centre hosts a number of meditation and wellbeing classes.
-Most are drop-ins, and either cheap or suggested donation (handy if you’ve just blown the month’s salary on cider).
+Find your Zen among the peacocks and water features at Holland Park's Kyoto Garden, or at the Barbican's conservatory (open to the public on Sundays).
+The London Buddhist Centre in Bethnal Green hosts a number of meditation and wellbeing classes.
+Most are drop-ins, and either cheap or suggested donation (handy if you've just blown the month's salary on cider).

-If you’ve been a bad boy or girl and want to let it all out, Westminster Cathedral conducts daily confession sessions.
-After all that, you’ll be feeling quite thirsty.
+After all that, you'll probably be feeling thirsty.
 Time to locate the nearest decent boozer.